Iran says ready to reopen embassy in Saudi Arabia | www.lokmattimes.com

 Iran says ready to reopen embassy in Saudi Arabia

-Iran is ready to reopen its embassy in Saudi Arabia, Iran's foreign ministry spokesman said on Monday.
+Tehran, Jan 18 Iran is ready to reopen its embassy in Saudi Arabia, a Foreign Ministry spokesman said. ...

-Iran is ready to reopen its embassy in Saudi Arabia, Iran's foreign ministry spokesman said on Monday.
+Tehran, Jan 18 Iran is ready to reopen its embassy in Saudi Arabia, a Foreign Ministry spokesman said.

-Remarking at a weekly press conference, Saeed Khatibzadeh said the decision still depends on the Saudi side and the practical measures it takes, the official news agency IRNA reported.
+Addressing reporters here on Monday, the spokesman, Saeed Khatibzadeh, said the decision still depends on the Saudi side and the practical measures it takes, Xinhua news agency reported.

 Khatibzadeh added that Iran is now focusing on the resumption of activities by its mission to the Organization of Islamic Cooperation (OIC) in Jeddah.

-Iranian Foreign Minister Hossein Amir Abdollahian revealed earlier in an interview with Al Jazeera English-language news channel that Iran has held four rounds of positive and constructive talks with Saudi officials in Iraq.
+Foreign Minister Hossein Amir Abdollahian had said earlier that Iran has held four rounds of positive and constructive talks with Saudi officials in Iraq.

 "What we have stated as our official position is that relations between the two countries would return to normal whenever the Saudi side wishes.
 Iran is ready and welcomes the reopening of the embassies and consulates," Abdollahian said.

-Saudi Arabia cut diplomatic ties with Iran in early 2016 in protest against the attacks on Saudi diplomatic missions in Iran following the Saudi execution of a Shiite cleric.
-(ANI/Xinhua)
+Saudi Arabia cut diplomatic ties with Iran in early 2016 in protest against the attacks on diplomatic missions in Tehran following the execution of a Shia cleric by Riyadh.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app